1st Warwickshire Volunteer Artillery: Battle of France

 The regiment went to Swindon in Wiltshire for intensive training before moving to France with 48th (SM) Division in January 1940 to join the British Expeditionary Force (BEF).
 The regiment still had 18-pdrs and 4.5-inch howitzers.
 When the German offensive began with the invasion of the Low Countries on 10 May, the BEF advanced into Belgium under Plan D, and soon its leading divisions were in place on the River Dyle.
 68th (SM) Field Rgt crossed into Belgium on 15 May and moved up to the southern outskirts of Brussels, establishing gun positions near Waterloo on 16 May.
 However, the Germans had broken through in the Ardennes and the BEF was forced to retreat: the regiment was ordered to retire to Hal without having fired a shot.
 It accomplished this during the night along congested roads.
 The BEF was falling back to the line of the Escaut and on 18 May the regiment was ordered across the river to the Bois d'Houtaing a few miles to the west of Ath, where its guns were readied for action at Wez-Velvain.

 On 21 May 48th (SM) Division was heavily engaged in driving back attempts to cross the river.
 68th (SM) Field Rgt fired almost all day.
 Although it had difficulty finding suitable OP positions, and one FOO was killed, the regiment did much predicted shooting on targets indicated by its liaison officers at the infantry brigade and battalion HQs.
 The shrapnel from its 18-pdrs and 4.5-inch howitzers had considerable effect on the enemy infantry trying to cross.
 At 15.00 brigade HQ requested the regiment to lay down a 15-minute preliminary barrage for a counter-attack by a company of the 1st OBLI.
 This barrage was terminated early, because the attackers had already reached their objective.

 However, the German breakthrough had now reached the sea and the BEF was cut off.
 The division was among the forces pulled out of the east-facing Escaut line to form a west-facing line along a series of canals in the Bergues–Cassel–Hazebrouck area covering the approaches to Dunkirk, where the division arrived on 25 May.
 Next day the decision was made to evacuate the BEF from Dunkirk (Operation Dynamo), and forces in the 'pocket' in which the BEF was now confined were progressively pulled into the Dunkirk perimeter.
 48th (SM) Division held a series of delaying positions and the divisional artillery had a hard fight to get back.
-68th (SM) Field Rgt was in action at Elverdinge covering the Rver Yser, where it fired all its ammunition, destroyed its guns, and moved into the bridgehead, embarking on 30 May.
+68th (SM) Field Rgt was in action at Elverdinge covering the River Yser, where it fired all its ammunition, destroyed its guns, and moved into the bridgehead, embarking on 30 May.